Boom! Studios: 2010s

 Former Managing Editor Matt Gagnon was promoted to Editor-in-Chief in July 2010.

 At the beginning of 2013, the company launched its #WeAreBoom! campaign, spotlighting a philosophy that Boom! isn't just composed of its writers, artists, and staff but also of the fans that read its comics and the retailers that sell them.
 In June 2013, Boom! acquired Archaia Studios Press, merging it into Boom! and retaining it as a stand-alone imprint.
 In October 2013, Boom! signed a first-look deal with 20th Century Fox giving Fox the right of first refusal to develop any Boom! comic properties into a film or TV series, and Boom! would get first-dollar gross on any profits.
 As a publisher of creator-owned works, that share would be split between Boom! and the creator(s) of the adapted work.

 In January 2015, Boom! launched "Push Comics Forward", a public relations campaign aimed at generating a discussion about how comic book publishing can become more inclusive and diverse.

 In June 2017, 20th Century Fox purchased a minority stake in Boom!
 Studios, valued at $10 million.
 The Walt Disney Company inherited Fox's stake in Boom!
 Studios after Disney acquired 21st Century Fox's assets on March 20, 2019.

 2020s

 In April 2020, Boom!
-Studios established a first-look television deal with Netflix, while its first-look deal with 20th Century Studios/The Walt Disney Company remains in effect for film projects through 2021.
-Ex-Marvel Television employee Mark Ambrose joined the studio as head of television in August 2020.
+Studios established a first-look deal with Netflix.
+In July 2024, it was reported that Penguin Random House had agreed to acquire Boom!
+Studios from The Walt Disney Company under its Random House division.
+The acquisition was completed on September 17, 2024.

 Imprints

-Boom! is composed of four main imprints: the core Boom! brand, the All-Ages focused KaBoom!, Archaia, and Boom!
+Boom! is composed of four main imprints: the core Boom! brand, the All-Ages focused KaBOOM!, Archaia, and Boom!
 Box.